eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 print(result)
 ```

-If you write code regularly, you can probably quickly spot some problems here, but do you see all of them?
+If you write code regularly, you can probably spot some problems here, but do you see all of them?
 There are at least three places where an error could occur:
 - Parsing the numerator into an int
 - Parsing the denominator into an int
 - Dividing `n` by `d`, without checking that `d` isn't zero

-Say the user enters `3` and `0`.
+Say the user enters `3` for the numerator and `0` for the denominator.
 Crash!

 ```text